moiseenkov/iss_telegram_bot/README.md

 # iss_telegram_bot
-Telegram bot that gives some short information about International Space Station
+Telegram bot @ISSMaxBot that gives some short information about International Space Station